LAYERING

 Solo exhibition

-UGM Studio, Maribor, Maribor (10.
-12. 2021 – 12.
-2. 2022)
+10. 12.
+2021 – 12.
+2. 2022

 Tina Konec’s drawings and video in this exhibition were created during the current epidemic lockdown and isolation, when the artist lived and worked at her home in Oplotnica.
 Connected with the environment of Pohorje and the local coniferous trees, she created open, evocative images in which we can recognise numerous micro and macro forms or phenomena: wrinkles on the palms, water currents, clouds, hair, mists, fractals, the cosmos, etc. Tina Konec’s drawings are, in fact, not just about coniferous trees; they also provide a glimpse into the world’s hard-to-articulate nature, which occasionally flashes like a golden grain in the turbulent river of contemporary art—into the unfathomable range of being, extending from the deepest roots to the highest branches, rustling in the winds of freedom and inspiration.

-Newspaper Večer (in slovene)
+Newspaper Večer (in Slovene)

-Contemporary Art / Sodobna umetnost
+Contemporary Art / Sodobna umetnost (in Slovene)

 GLASS CEILING